Cockermouth: Landmarks

 Cockermouth Castle is a sizeable but partly ruined Norman castle, formerly the home of the late Pamela, The Dowager Lady Egremont.
-Built at the confluence of the Rivers Cocker and Derwent, the castle has a tilting tower which hangs Pisa-like over Jennings Brewery.
+Built at the confluence of the Rivers Cocker and Derwent, the castle has a tilting tower which hangs Pisa-like over Jennings Brewery buildings.
 The castle, with its preserved dungeons, is only opened to the public once a year during the annual town festival.

-Wordsworth House, the birthplace of William Wordsworth, has been restored following extensive damage during the November 2009 floods, and features a working 18th-century kitchen and children's bedroom with toys and clothes of the times.
+Wordsworth House, the birthplace of William Wordsworth and Dorothy Wordsworth, has been restored following extensive damage during the November 2009 floods; it features a working 18th-century kitchen and children's bedroom with toys and clothes of the times.
 Harris Park offers riverside walks and views down over the historic town.

-Jennings Brewery offers regular public tours and occasional carriage rides pulled by a shire horse.
+Jennings Brewery offered regular public tours and occasional carriage rides pulled by a shire horse.
+However, the brewery was closed in October 2022, with the buildings valued at £750,000 put up for sale.

 Cockermouth Town Hall is a former chapel which was converted for municipal use in 1934.

 Culturally, the Kirkgate Centre offers international music, heritage, theatre and world cinema (including critically acclaimed and art-house movies on Monday evenings) and the town has an annual festival of concerts and performances each summer.
 Cockermouth has an annual Easter Fair, fireworks display and carnival.
-In April 2005 it hosted its first Georgian Fair, which was repeated in 2006, again in May 2008 and 2010, with the next fair on 2 May 2015.
-At Christmas the town presents festive lighting throughout its main and subsidiary streets, accompanied by competing shop displays.
+In April 2005, it hosted its first Georgian Fair, which was repeated in 2006, again in May 2008 and 2010, with the next fair on 2 May 2015.
+At Christmas, the town presents festive lighting throughout its main and subsidiary streets, accompanied by competing shop displays.

-The main cemetery on the Lorton Road is something of a walker's garden, featuring streams, humped stone bridges and views of the nearby fells.
+The main cemetery on the Lorton Road is something of a walkers' garden, featuring streams, humped stone bridges and views of the nearby fells.

-The adjoining village of Papcastle is also picturesque in its own right, and stands on the site of the Roman fort of Derventio (Papcastle), lined with grand 18th- and 19th-century houses.
+The adjoining village of Papcastle is also picturesque in its own right and stands on the site of the Roman fort of Derventio (Papcastle), lined with grand 18th- and 19th-century houses.